4 Takeaways For Adopting eUICC/eSIM Based Connectivity

 - First, estimate your data consumption per SIM per month.

-- No single provider in the world can serve the whole market alone or fulfil your 100% requirements and therefore eUICC enabled SIMs/eSIMs with right connectivity orchestration service play key role.
+- No single provider in the world can serve the whole market alone or fulfill your 100% requirements and therefore eUICC enabled SIMs/eSIMs with right connectivity orchestration service play a key role.
 Remember, eUICC enabled SIMs/eSIMs with compliant cellular modules is not enough.
 There are other key requirements before you can take full advantage like connectivity orchestration service including connectivity and subscription management.

 Did you hear from someone that by using an eSIM you can change your connectivity provider remotely without changing the physical SIM card.
 Wrong!